About me

 • Temperature-sensitive mutations and phenotypes

-• Gel electrophoresis for DNA, RNA, and protein
+• Gel electrophoresis and staining for DNA, RNA, and protein

 • Amazing sterile technique (sterile seed germination on sucrose plates, human cell culture, and bacteria that grow slower than E. coli all require above average sterilize technique)